Open access article processing charges

 OA agreements are fundamentally changing how authors publish their research, significantly boosting author uptake of OA.
 The impact of these agreements on the proportion of OA publications at a country level is clearly demonstrated in Germany.

-2020 was the year Projekt DEAL’s agreement with Springer Nature went live, and the rapid rise in the proportion of OA articles from the previous year is clear to see.
+2020 was the year Projekt DEAL’s agreement with Springer Nature went live, and the rapid rise in the proportion of OA articles a year after the implementation of the agreement is clear to see.

 Germany OA Uptake